Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/03-functions.md

 ### The `return` Keyword

-Functions can be designed to either return a specific value or execute blocks of code without returning a value.
-For the former, functions with a `return` keyword will return a value or data structure to its calling function.
+Functions can either be designed to return a specific value, or to execute blocks of code _without_ returning a value.
+For the former, a function with a `return` keyword returns a value or data structure to its calling function.
 The `return` keyword ends the execution of the function.
-We will sometimes hear it referred to as "returning out of the function."
+This is referred to as "returning from the function," or "returning out of the function."

 #### Return values and Variables

 Because functions can return a value, they're often used in variable assignments.
-In each of the example below, and subsequnt examples, we will store the return value of the function in a variable `result` and then print the value of `result`.
+In the example below, and the other examples which follow, we will store the return value of the function in a variable `result` and then print the value of `result`.
 This will allow us to analyze the behavior and the return value of each function.

 ```Python
 # an example function that returns a value